nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 School Department).
 (ATM 1996)

 ### SECTION 5 TOWN MEETING QUORUM
-No Town Meeting other than those described in Section 1 of the Article 2 shall take any action, except to adjourn, unless there are 50 voters present, and the Moderator shall announce whether or not a quorum is present immediately after the meeting is called to order.
+No Town Meeting other than those described in Section 1 and 2 of Article 2 shall take any action, except to adjourn, unless there are 50 voters present, and the Moderator shall announce whether or not a quorum is present immediately after the meeting is called to order.
 (STM 2010)